papa28x4/VGG_QnA/README.md

 # VGG_QnA
-DOM manipulation assignment to build a Quiz App
+DOM manipulation assignment - To build a Quiz App